yugabyte/yugabyte-db/docs/content/stable/drivers-orms/java/ebean.md

     }
     ```

-1. Add the following dependency for the Yugabyte JDBC driver to the `build.sbt` file.
+1. Add the following dependency for the YugabyteDB JDBC driver to the `build.sbt` file.

     ```sbt
     libraryDependencies += "com.yugabyte" % "jdbc-yugabytedb" % "42.3.3"